floriankraemer/floriankraemer.github.io/_posts/2026-03-03-Why-Pull-Requests-are-not-great.markdown

     - software-development
     - code-review
     - delivery
-title: Pull Requests are not the best thing you can do
+title: Pull Requests Are Not the Best Thing You Can Do
 draft: false
 published: true
 comments: true